IsroilovA/expense-tracker-nodejs/README.md

 ```
 npm start
 ```
+If you have set up nodemon for development, you can also use npm run dev to start the server with hot reload.

+5. View the Application:
-5. Open your browser and navigate to http://localhost:3000 to see the application running.
+Open your browser and navigate to http://localhost:3000 to see the application running.

 ## Application Dependencies

-Dependencies application relies on:
+List of key dependencies the application relies on:

-i -
-express.js - for setting up the server express-validator - for validating user input pug - for building the user interface body-parser nodemon
+- express.js: Framework for setting up the server.
+- express-validator: Middleware for validating user input.
+- pug: Template engine for building the user interface.
+- body-parser: Middleware for parsing incoming request bodies.
+- nodemon: Utility that monitors for any changes in your source and automatically restarts your server (ideal for development).

 ## Links
 GitHub Repository: https://github.com/IsroilovA/expense-tracker-nodejs.git